calblueprint/trap-garden/README.md

 # \[Insert Project Name\]

 **[BLUEPRINT INTERNAL]: PLEASE GO THROUGH THIS README AND REPLACE ALL THE [INSERT] STATEMENTS WITH VALUES SPECIFIC TO YOUR PROJECT.
-DELETE THIS MESSAGE WHEN DONE.**
+DELETE THIS SECTION WHEN DONE.**

 This template also has variants with pre-configured setup for styling libraries:
 - [Tailwind CSS](https://github.com/calblueprint/web-app-template/tree/tailwind)